Currently ongoing

 Here you will find what I am currently working on.
 All the topics

-you will find in this paged are linked by one key concept: Graphs in Quantum Computing.
+you will find in this page are linked by one key concept: Graphs in Quantum Computing.

 If you think, for example, about Automata or Random Walks or Machine Learning in the classical setting,